SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 	Race Engineer.AudioDevice=Headphone
 	Race Strategist.AudioDevice=Headphone

-Supported output routes are here: "Race Spotter", "Race Engineer", "Race Strategist", "Controller" and "Analyzer".
+Supported output routes are here: "Activation", "Race Spotter", "Race Engineer", "Race Strategist", "Controller" and "Analyzer".

 *Headphone* is only an example for any configured audio device which is named "Headphone" in the standard Windows settings.
 You only have to enter those lines, where you want to configure a non-default audio device, if not present the currently selected default audio device will be used.